 Alimony, or spousal support, may be available as needed if the petitioning spouse shows that it is necessary to sustain the same quality of life enjoyed during the course of the marriage.
 A court considers the couple’s standard of living during a marriage, the duration of the marriage, and each party’s financial resources and earning capacities when determining an alimony award.
 If minor children are involved in divorce proceedings, both parents have a legal responsibility to provide financial support for their upbringing.
 The court will take into consideration the number of children, both parents’ income, daycare and healthcare costs, and custody time for each parent when determining a child support amount.

-In addition to foreclosure defense, family law, and bankruptcy, the Law Offices of Michael J. Owen represents individuals in real estate (including landlord-tenant issues, purchase contract enforcement, and specific performance) as well as personal injury (including premises liability) matters in Riverview, Brandon, and other South Florida communities.
+In addition to foreclosure defense, The Law Offices of Michael J. Owen represents individuals in real estate (including landlord-tenant issues, purchase contract enforcement, and specific performance) matters throughout the state of Florida.
 We evaluate each case carefully to devise effective strategies.
 Serving clients throughout Tampa and Hillsborough County, Mr. Owen is dedicated to his clients and their legal needs.
-Whether you need assistance to protect your home or the financial security of your children after a divorce, we can help you explore your options and decide what your legal course of action should be.
+Whether you need a Tampa foreclosure defense lawyer to protect your home or assistance with ensuring the financial security of your children after a divorce, we can help you explore your options and decide what your legal course of action should be.
 Contact us through our website or call us at 813-502-6768 today.